mayoljonathan/ng6-material-tempalte/README.md

 >Material Design Components Ready!
 All Material Components can be found in the module 'material.module.ts' <br/>
 >Sass supported! <br/>
 >Refer Material icons in https://material.io/icons/. <br/>
->Has a UIHelper that shows dialogs, snackbars, bottom sheets and etc. https://material.angular.io/components/categories <br/>
+>UIHelper that shows dialogs, snackbars, bottom sheets and etc. https://material.angular.io/components/categories <br/>
->Has a Models folder where you can put all your models like classes(User Class, Book Class) <br/>
+>Models folder where you can put all your models like classes(User Class, Book Class) <br/>
->Has a Services folder where you can put all your services to call your API and some business logic. <br/>
+>Services folder where you can put all your services to call your API and some business logic. <br/>

 ## Clone the project
 > `git clone https://github.com/mayoljonathan/ng6-material-template.git`

 ## Install dependencies
-> cd to the project folder
+> cd to the project folder then `npm install`
-> `npm install`

 ## Development server
 > Run `npm run start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.